haleyrp1803/Test-Visual-Essay/README.md

 ## Map

+This section still utilizes the Dutch map for the example painting as I do not have a geojson file prepped for Rome.

-The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
-In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
+_The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
+In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands._
 <param ve-map center="Q36600" zoom="11" prefer-geojson>

 ## Multiple viewers